JorelAli/CommandAPI/docs/src/arguments.md

 arguments.put("target", new PlayerArgument());
 ```

-The String value isn't _too_ important - it's sole purpose is to make it easier for you to read and understand.

-> **Developer's Note:**
->
-> Not really - I explain the purpose for the String value in Section 3 - Command registration
+The String value is the tooltip that is shown to a player when they are entering the command.

 ## Argument Casting